Deploy a real-time API service#

 You can also run the test queries previously defined in the API Designer of your project.

-Still within the Status tab of the prediction endpoint, navigate to the Run and test subtab.
+Still within the Status tab of the prediction endpoint, navigate to the Run and test panel.

 Click Run All.

-Now the same queries tested in the API Designer on the Design node have been run on an API node!
+Now you have run on an API node the same queries initially tested in the project’s API Designer on the Design node!

 Optional: Copy the deployment to another infrastructure#